spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 New actors to be used in gyms should be stored in `Contetnt\Actors`.

 #### How to add a gym
-* Create a new level, with a descriptive name, and store it in the `Content\Maps` directory;
+1. Create a new level, with a descriptive name, and store it in the `Content\Maps` directory;
   * consider copying the `EmptyGym` level in `Content\Maps` as a starting point.
-* Consider adding a text object containing the gym name to the level;
+2. Consider adding a text object containing the gym name to the level;
   * this aids indentification from screen shots etc.
-* Populate the new level with actors needed to demonstrate the desired functionality;
+3. Populate the new level with actors needed to demonstrate the desired functionality;
   * prefer to use existing actors if possible,
   * if new actors are needed then store them in `Content\Actors`.
+4. Add a description of the gym to this document;
+  * breifly describe what it tests and how to use it.

+#### Current gyms

+##### Empty gym
+* This is used as a template for creating new gyms.

+##### Handover gym
+* Used to test that an entity can cross from one load balancing region to another.
+* Contains a cube that moves back and forth across a floor.